-Dimensional mail that contains some kind of gift or incentive is also known by the more descriptive term “lumpy mail.”
+It is mail that contains some kind of gift or incentive is also known by the more descriptive term “lumpy mail.”
 The idea is to provide something more substantial (or “lumpier”) than a flat postcard or letter.
 The “lump” itself—the object(s) included in the package—is an integral part of the campaign.
 It makes people curious and they want to know what’s inside!

 The nature of the “lump” can be literal, such as a product sample, or symbolic—say, a foam rubber brain, tied into the promotional message, “Working with us is a no-brainer.”